multisynq/react-together/contributing/TERMS_AND_CONDITIONS.md

     (a) You retain ownership of the copyright in your Contribution and have the same rights to use or license the Contribution which you would have had without entering into the agreement.
-    (b) To the maximum extent permitted by the relevant law, you grant to ReactTogether a perpetual, worldwide, non-exclusive, transferable, royalty-free, irrevocable license under the copyright covering the Contribution, with the right to sublicense such rights through multiple tiers of sublicensees, to reproduce, modify, display, perform and distribute the Contribution as part of the Material; provided
+    (b) To the maximum extent permitted by the relevant law, you grant to React Together a perpetual, worldwide, non-exclusive, transferable, royalty-free, irrevocable license under the copyright covering the Contribution, with the right to sublicense such rights through multiple tiers of sublicensees, to reproduce, modify, display, perform and distribute the Contribution as part of the Material; provided